Lil Nas X’s ‘Old Town Road’ Removed From Country Billboard Charts

-Recently, Billboard’s country music charts mad a controversial decision about a rising star’s song that has many wondering if Billboard has an issue with race.
+Recently, Billboard’s country music charts made a controversial decision about a rising star’s song that has many wondering if Billboard has an issue with race.
 Removing Lil Nas X’s song “Old Town Road” from its climbing status on the country music charts is currently creating a lot of backlash for Billboard, according to USA Today.

 The music industry has long been applauding artists that cross genres and redefine the boundaries of chart categories.
 That fact alone is making many wonder if Billboard’s attempt to redefine what entails country music because of a rising musical star has something else behind it.

-While it’s clear that Lil Nas X’s song, “Old Town Road,” is clearly different from what most would expect to hear out of a country music song, it rose to take the number 32 slot on this week’s Billboard Hot 100.
+While it’s clear that Lil Nas X’s song, “Old Town Road,” is different from what most would expect to hear out of a country music song, it rose to take the number 32 slot on this week’s Billboard Hot 100.
 The song pushes barriers, using banjos similar to many country songs and trap beats usually found in hip-hop.
 The lyrics Lil Nas X raps talk about cowboys and horses, but also feature references to Porsches and Gucci.

 Last year, “Meant to Be” by Bebe Rexha and Florida Georgia Line took over the country charts with its mix of EDM and country.
 With a crossover song like “Meant to Be” being accepted as recently as 2018 to the country charts, many are questioning why Lil Nas X’s song “Old Town Road” was pulled.